DavidIQ/TrilliMon/README.md

 TrilliMon
 =========

-Monitor Trillian conversation logs for new messages and forward them to the e-mail location of choice.
+Monitor Trillian conversation logs for new messages and forward them to the specified mobile number.